RohanYashraj/RohanYashraj_archive/README.md

 Identifying improved approaches and enhanced solutions to business challenges are activities that drive and inspire me.
 Exploration, pursuit and motivation are my frameworks for success.
 I believe that fresh perspectives and trying new techniques help businesses evolve and grow.
 </p>

-## 👨‍💻 Data Science Specific Implementations:
+## 👨‍💻 Actuarial Data Science Implementations:

 - Fraud Detection Tool (Part of PhD work).
 [Click Here](https://sssihlactuarialdatascience.shinyapps.io/InsuranceFraudClassifier/)
     - Built a tool on RShiny to detect motor insurance fraud